spirosrap/flyingcar/FCND-Motion-Planning/writeup.md

 Since if we are on a cell on a grid there are available 8 actions (4 additional diagonal ones), I should be able to remove them if they're invalid.
 And they are invalid if they contain an obstacle or are beyond the available grid.

-I used this table below to help me complete the code:
+I used this table below to help me complete the code (we're in the position `(0,0)`):

 ![img](grid.jpg)

+For example to remove the `SOUTHEAST` point, notice that it is the `1,1` on the scheme above.
+So if in the `grid[x+1,y+1] = 1` is an obstacle OR if that position is out of the available map, I remove this action.

 ### Implementing Your Path Planning Algorithm